olahasan/Typing-Speed-Test-Game/README.md

 ## Usage
 1. Open `index.html` in your web browser.
-2. Select the difficulty level from the dropdown menu.
+2. Select the difficulty level from the dropdown menu **Average play time varies depending on difficulty level.**.
 3. Click the "Start Playing" button to begin the game.
 4. Type the words displayed on the screen as quickly and accurately as possible.
 5. The game will provide feedback on your performance and offer an option to play again.